Pains and Penalties Bill 1820: Passed but withdrawn

 The vote was held on 6 November 1820, three years to the day since Caroline's only daughter, Princess Charlotte Augusta of Wales, had died.
 Each peer rose and said either "content", indicating support for the bill, or "not content", to oppose it.
 The vote was 123–95 in favour.
 Though the majority was 28, it was considered a narrow victory.
-Eleven of the votes in favour were from the bishops who sat in the House of Lords, while many of the votes against were from the richest and most powerful peers.
+Eleven "content" votes were from the bishops who sat in the House of Lords, while many "not content" votes were from the richest and most powerful peers.
 As seats in the House of Commons were often controlled by rich and powerful landowners, it meant that the Commons were almost certain to reject the bill.
 Consequently, over the next few days the Lords debated dropping the divorce clause, but the Whigs had spotted a tactical opportunity.
 Lord Grey now spoke in favour of retaining the divorce clause, since by doing so it made the bill more likely to fail in the Commons.
 On 10 November, a final reading of the bill took place, and a further vote was held.
 The bill passed by 108–99, with a majority of 9.

 In a highly emotional state, the Prime Minister Lord Liverpool rose to address the House.
 He declared that since the vote was so close, and public tensions so high, the government was withdrawing the bill.